 I have been Practice Nursing since 2006.
 Prior to that I worked as a theatre nurse for nine years.
 I enjoy working with patients to achieve health goals and in particular, acute nursing care.

-After graduating from nursing in 1987 I worked at Wellington Hospital 9yrs in neurosurgical, general surgical and peripheral vascular surgical specialities.
-Following a year off, when I looked after family I returned to nursing as a Practice Nurse.
-I worked in Palmerston North for the next 2yrs which included an after-hours service.
-My life as a Practice Nurse continued in Kerikeri until I had my own family, taking a break 10 years to raise my 3 children.
-After a move to the South Island I returned to Practice Nursing at Greenwood Health in 2011.
+After graduating from nursing in 1987, I worked at Wellington Hospital for 9yrs in neurosurgical, general surgical and peripheral vascular surgical specialties.
+Following a year off, when I looked after family, I returned to nursing as a Practice Nurse.
+I worked in Palmerston North for the next 2yrs, which included an after-hours service.
+My life as a Practice Nurse continued in Kerikeri until I had my own family, taking a break for 10 years to raise my 3 children.
+After a move to the South Island, I returned to Practice Nursing at Greenwood Health in 2011.
 I thoroughly enjoy living in this area and having the privilege of contributing to the health needs of people of all ages.
 I (also) take a particular interest in people with cardiac problems and the prevention of cardiac ill health.

 I graduated from Massey University in 2008 and have been a Practice Nurse at Greenwood since 2015.
 I have two special interest areas – respiratory nursing and allergy/immunotherapy nursing.
-Fortnightly I run a Spirometry Clinic for patients with suspected COPD/asthma.
 I live locally and have two young children who keep me busy outside of work.